pschaus/LINFO1121/source/part1/ex1.rst

 How do you implement the abstract data type *stack* using two *queues*?
 In particular, describe how the `push` and `pop` methods work in this case.

-As an example, specify the state of each of the two queues after stacking the integers `1 2 3` from an initially empty initially empty.
+As an example, specify the state of each of the two queues after stacking the integers `1 2 3` from an initially empty stack.
 Describe what happens next when the `pop` operation is performed.

 What is the time complexity of these methods if we assume that each `queue` and `dequeue` operation operations are executed in constant time?